lorello/lib.sh/README.md

 ## Credits

-The library has been written by the Operations team at Softec SpA.
+The library was created by the Operations team at [Softec SpA](http://www.softecspa.com).
 Many system administrators contributed to it with ideas and code, but all of them are too lazy to convert the old SVN repository to mantain the git history :)

-So, in order of appearence:

-* Lorenzo Salvadorini
-* Filippo Cenobi (for the windows porting)
-* Michela Tigli
-* Alessandro Sagratini
-* Matteo Capaccioli
-* Francesco Bovicelli
-* Paolo Larcheri
-* Lorenzo Cocchi
-* Felice Pizzurro